syd-cu/projects/README.md

-# Project 4: Analysis of Ozone Season trends in the U.S.
+# Project 4: Analysis of Ozone Season trends in the U.S.  (SAS project)